feshang/git-demo/README.md

 # Demo Git Repository

-This is athe first file in this repo.
+This is a the first file in this repo.

+This is the second file